 Low Bono and Solo Initiative

-The Low Bono and Solo Initiative aims to assist its alumni in starting and sustaining their own solo practices or small firms, including those setting up their own practices with the intent of serving the moderate means client community.
+The Low Bono and Solo Initiative assists Law School alumni in starting and sustaining their own solo practices or small firms, including those setting up their own practices with the intent of serving clients of moderate financial means.

-Through the Initiative, alumni can benefit from a series of CLEs and workshops and the Low Bono Incubator Program.
-For those interested in taking advantage of opportunities the initiative offers, please also check out the resources and ways to connect with the community below.
-For more information about the Low Bono and Solo Initiative, please contact Diana Singleton, Director at the Access to Justice Institute, at firstname.lastname@example.org or 206-398-4168.
+The Initiative offers interested alumni Continuing Legal Education Programming (CLEs) and workshops, and sponsors the Low Bono Incubator Program.
+To pursue any of these opportunities, please see the resources and community connections below.
+For more information about the Low Bono and Solo Initiative, please contact Suzanne Skinner at the Access to Justice Institute at firstname.lastname@example.org or 206-398-4168.

 The Low Bono Incubator Program